 Your solicitor will also need to obtain the following:

 - Copy of property’s building insurance

 - Copy of your lease

 The conveyancing process when remortgaging takes around one to two months to complete.
 It’s important to start the process at least two months prior to your current mortgage deal expiring to avoid any delays.

 Due to the Covid-19 pandemic, many conveyancing cases have been delayed in 2021.
-The Stamp Duty holiday coming to an end has also increased the urgency to the number of clients conveyancers are helping, so you should allow some extra time for delays.
+The Stamp Duty holiday has also seen an increase in work for conveyancers which has also contributed to delays.

 Should I Use My Lender’s Conveyancing Solicitor?

-Often your mortgage lender will suggest using their solicitor to take care of the legal side of the remortgage.
-As they pay a lower amount for their solicitor’s services, there are concerns that the process is slower as a result.
+Often your mortgage lender will suggest using its solicitor to take care of the legal side of the remortgage.
+This can be a good way to save money but it won’t necessarily result in a quicker service.

-It’s always recommended to hire a conveyancer or a solicitor that is regulated by the SRA, CLC, LSS or LSNI to help with your remortgage.
+It’s always a good idea to choose a conveyancer or a solicitor that is regulated by the SRA, CLC, LSS or LSNI to help with your remortgage.
 Compare My Move can connect you with up to 6 trusted licensed conveyancers or conveyancing solicitors to help make the process of remortgaging stress-free.